New Order (Indonesia): Overthrow of Sukarno

-On 30 September 1965, six generals were killed by a group calling themselves the 30 September Movement who alleged a right-wing plot to kill the President.
+On 30 September 1965, six generals were killed by a group calling themselves the 30 September Movement, who alleged a right-wing plot to kill the president.
 General Suharto led the army in suppressing the abortive coup attempt.
-The PKI were quickly blamed and the army led an anti-communist purge which killed an estimated 500,000 to a million people.
+The PKI were quickly blamed, and the army led an anti-communist purge that killed an estimated 500,000 to a million people.
 Public opinion shifted against Sukarno in part due to his apparent knowledge of, and sympathy for, the events of 30 September, and for his tolerance of leftist and communist elements whom the army blamed for the coup attempt.
-Student groups, such as KAMI, were encouraged by, and sided with, the Army against Sukarno.
+Student groups, such as KAMI, were encouraged by, and sided with, the army against Sukarno.
 In March 1966, Suharto secured a presidential decree (known as the Supersemar), which gave him authority to take any action necessary to maintain security.
 Using the decree, the PKI was banned in March 1966 and the parliament (MPRS), government and military were purged of pro-Sukarno elements, many of whom were accused of being communist sympathisers, and replaced with Suharto supporters.

 A June session of the now-purged parliament promulgated a parliamentary resolution irrevocable by Sukarno (Tap MPRS no. XXV/MPRS/1966), that confirmed Suharto's ban of the PKI and simultaneously banned "Communism/Marxism-Leninism" (sic; explicitly defined in the resolution's corresponding explanatory memorandum to include "the struggle fundaments and tactics taught by ...
-Stalin, Mao Tse Tung et cetera"), as well as promulgating other resolutions that elevated the Supersemar into a parliamentary resolution also irrevocable by Sukarno, and stripped Sukarno of his title of president for life.
+Stalin, Mao Tse Tung, et cetera"), as well as promulgating other resolutions that elevated the Supersemar into a parliamentary resolution also irrevocable by Sukarno, and stripped Sukarno of his title of president for life.
 In August–September 1966, and against the wishes of Sukarno, the New Order ended Indonesia's confrontation with Malaysia and rejoined the United Nations.
-Parliament re-convened in March 1967 to impeach the President for his apparent toleration of 30 September Movement and violation of the constitution by promoting PKI's international communist agenda, negligence of the economy, and promotion of national "moral degradation" via his womanising behaviour.
-In March 1967, the MPRS stripped Sukarno of his remaining power, and Suharto was named Acting President.
-Sukarno was placed under house arrest in Bogor Palace; little more was heard from him, and he died in June 1970.
+Parliament re-convened in March 1967 to impeach the president for his apparent toleration of 30 September Movement and violation of the constitution by promoting PKI's international communist agenda, negligence of the economy, and promotion of national "moral degradation" via his womanising behaviour.
+In March 1967, the MPRS stripped Sukarno of his remaining power, and Suharto was named acting president.
+Sukarno was placed under house arrest in Bogor Palace.
+Little more was heard from him, and he died in June 1970.
 In March 1968, the MPRS appointed Suharto to the first of his five-year terms as President.